|

 Angora wool or Angora fiber refers to the downy coat produced by the Angora rabbit.
 While their names are similar, Angora fiber is distinct from mohair, which comes from the Angora goat.
 Angora fiber is also distinct from cashmere, which comes from the cashmere goat.
 Angora is known for its softness, thin fibers, and what knitters refer to as a halo (fluffiness).
 It is also known for its silky texture.
 It is much warmer and lighter than wool due to the hollow core of the angora fiber.
 It also gives them their characteristic floating feel.

 Angora rabbits produce coats in a variety of colors, from white through tan, gray, and brown to black.
-Good quality Angora fiber is around 12-16 micrometres in diameter, and can cost around $ 10 - 16 per ounce (35 to 50 cents/gram).
+Good quality Angora fiber is around 12-16 micrometres in diameter, and can cost around $10-16 per ounce (35-50 cents/gram).
 It felts very easily, even on the animal itself if it is not groomed frequently.

 How many kinds of Angora rabbits are there?